ZanderMajercik/ZanderMajercik.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a 2nd-year PhD student at Stanford University, advised by [Kayvon Fatahalian](https://graphics.stanford.edu/~kayvonf/).
+My research is on leveraging modern AI techniques to improve 3D interactive content creation.
+Before Stanford, I was a Research Scientist at NVIDIA working on rendering algorithms for video games.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.